 - Leopard gecko does not want to be held

-When this is the case, your leopard gecko still does not trust you nor associated you as the provider of food.
-It still sees you as a predator and it wants to be left alone.
-It still needs more time to get used to your presence.
+When this is the case, your leopard gecko still does not trust you nor associated you as the provider of

 How To Make Your Leopard Gecko Like You

 It is good to note that building a bond with your leopard gecko takes a lot of time and patience.
 It may also involve some bites, but you have to trust the process as with consistent feeding and handling, your leopard gecko will surely trust you.

 1. Do Not React Negatively To Defense Mechanisms

 Let us say that you are trying to hand-feed your leopard gecko and it suddenly bit your finger.
 It is not a good idea to shout or push away your leopard gecko.

 As it acted defensively, it still views you as a predator and further stressing it with a booming voice or bodily harm will just ingrain in them that you should not be trusted.

 As hard as it may sound, you should always act calm when you are dealing with your leopard gecko.
 A calm and collected demeanor will help establish to your leopard gecko that you mean no harm.

 The biggest step in gaining the trust of your leopard gecko is for it to associate your presence as a